-Free E. Coli Food Poisoning Case Evaluation: If you or a loved one has been the victim of poisoning and subsequently developed hemolytic uremic syndrome, you should contact our law firm immediately.
+Free Confidential Lawsuit Evaluation: If you or a loved one has been injured, you should contact our law firm immediately.
 You may be entitled to compensation by filing a lawsuit and we can help.

 What’s the problem?